 Setup

-To get this plugin working, first create a page and call it something along the lines of “My Alerts”.
-Inside the page content add the shortcode:
+To get this plugin working, create a page and call it something like “My Alerts”.
+Inside the page content, add the shortcode:

 [job_alerts]

-This will house the page where users setup and manage their alerts after becoming users of your site.
+This will house the page where users set up and manage their alerts.

-Once you have your page setup, you can head over to Job Listings > Settings > Job Alerts to configure the plugin’s settings.
+Once you set up your page, you can head to Job Listings > Settings > Job Alerts to configure the plugin’s settings.

-- Alert Duration – Entering a number here will cause a users alerts to expire are X days.
-When expired, the user can login to their alerts page to re-enable them for another X days.
+• Alert Duration – Entering a number here will cause a user’s alerts to expire are X days.
+When it expires, the user can log in to their alerts page to re-enable them for another X days.

 Using Job Alerts